LubeVPN/LubeVPN.github.io/citium_infosec.md

 ### 4. 授權性 | Authorization ✓
 __Network-wide peer-to-peer (P2P) relationship__ assume no higher or lower privilege but only those appropriated to receive is authorized.
 Thus, neither [horizontal privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation#Horizontal) nor [vertical privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation#Vertical) may occur.
-### 5. 驗證性 | Authentication ✓
-__Aanyone can pretend to be someone else__ because nickname in Citium is non-exclusive.
-No one knows for sure who is who from an aerial perspective.
-Two users (e.g., Joe & Jane) can be joined cryptographically in a trusted relationship, called "Contacts".
-Once authenticated, Contacts cannot be spoofed by any third party, i.e., Joe can always identify the one and only Jane whom he has authenticated even though many other users may pretend to be Jane; and Jane can always identify the one and only Joe whom she has authenticated even though many other users may pretend to be Joe.